 Spores germinate on the locusts' outer cuticle and penetrate into their bodies.
 As Green Guard® takes 8–18 days to effectively work it should only be used on nymphs and is not suitable for protecting vegetation already being damaged as locusts will continue to feed until delayed mortality is evident.
 Affected locusts will have substantially reduced reproductive or migration potential.

 It is available as a suspension concentrate (SC) and as ULV but has a limited storage life.
 Withholding periods are not required when this product is used according to the label directions.

-Dependent on the situation, and availability, other insecticides may be used during a control campaign.
-Fipronil, an insecticide used by the APLC during control programs, may be applied through direct application onto locusts or as a barrier treatment where untreated areas can be left between treated areas.
-Fipronil is not a 'knockdown' insecticide.
+Dependent on the situation, and availability, other chemicals may be used during a control campaign.
+Fipronil, a chemical used by the APLC during control programs, may be applied through direct application onto locusts or as a barrier treatment where untreated areas can be left between treated areas.
+Fipronil is not a 'knockdown' chemical.